What is an air ambulance?

 What is “Bed to Bed” service?

 Bed to Bed service is when the medical team from the air ambulance will go to the discharging hospital to meet the patient in their room, do an assessment of the patient and comfort them about the transfer.
 They then travel with the patient in the ground ambulance to the aircraft.
 The same process takes place at the arrival city where the medical team travels with the patient to the receiving facility.
 They will provide a briefing for the receiving hospital nurse.
-This provides full care for the entire transfer.
+This provides full care for the entire transfer and this is also the frequently asked question in the service.

 When are you available to discuss more details about arranging an air ambulance transfer?